the-crypt-keeper/tldw/README.md

 Take a URL, single video, list of URLs, or list of local videos + URLs and feed it into the script and have each video transcribed (and downloaded if not local) using faster-whisper.
 Transcriptions can then be shuffled off to an LLM API endpoint of your choice, whether that be local or remote.
 Any site supported by yt-dl is supported, so you can use this with sites besides just youtube.

+I personally recommend Sonnet, for the price it's very nice.

 Original: `YouTube contains an incredible amount of knowledge, much of which is locked inside multi-hour videos.
 Let's extract and summarize it with AI!`

 ### tl/dr: Download Videos -> Transcribe -> Summarize.
 Scripted.
 - Use the script to transcribe a local file or remote url.
 Any url youtube-dl supports _should_ work.
-If you pass an OpenAPI endpoint as a second argument, and add your API key to the config file, you can have your resulting transcriptions summarized as well.
+If you pass an API name (openai/anthropic/cohere) as a second argument, and add your API key to the config file, you can have your resulting transcriptions summarized as well.
   * The current approach to summarization is currently 'dumb'/naive, and will likely be replaced or additional functionality added to reflect actual practices and not just 'dump txt in and get an answer' approach.

 Save time and use the `config.txt` file, it allows you to set these settings and have them used when ran.